Cdk29/EuRaxess/README.md

 #  EuRaxess

-This package regroup R functions to scrappe job offer from Euraxess.
-Job offers on Euraxess can be poorly filled (lot of post-doc offer for early stage stage researcher, not meaningfull title, etc), and jobs are the interface of biology/medicine and computer science cannot be search directly.
+This package regroup R functions to scrappe job offers and summarize from Euraxess.
+Job offers on Euraxess can be poorly filled (lot of post-doc offers in early stage stage researcher, not meaningfull titles, etc), and jobs at the interface of biology/medicine and computer science cannot be search directly.
 Such jobs at the interface can be hidden inside differents ITN.
-For such reason and because there is a lot of offers on this website (at least 400 pages will be scrapped on the first iteration), a best approach is to use text mining to ease the work.
+For such reasons and because there is a lot of offers on this website (at least 400 pages will be scrapped on the first iteration), a best approach is to use text mining to ease the work.

 ## Dependencies
 - rvest